 In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation (Topic 718).
 The most significant change in the new compensation guidance is that all excess tax benefits and tax deficiencies (including tax benefits of dividends) on share-based compensation awards should be recognized in the Statement of Income as income tax expense.
 Previously such benefits or deficiencies were recognized in the Balance Sheet as adjustments to additional paid-in capital.
 The new guidance was effective in fiscal years beginning after December 15, 2016 and interim periods thereafter.
 The Company adopted ASU 2016-09 in the first quarter of 2017.
-The impact of adopting this change in accounting principle reduced the Company's effective tax rate by 2% for the period ending December 31, 2017 and did not impact the effective tax rate for the period ended December 31, 2018.
-The adoption of this pronouncement did not have a material impact on the Company's results of operations or financial position in either year.
+The impact of adopting this change in accounting principle reduced the Company's effective tax rate by 2% for the period ending December 31, 2017 and did not impact the effective tax rate for the periods ended December 31, 2018 and 2019.
+The adoption of this pronouncement did not have a material impact on the Company's results of operations or financial position in any year.

 In February 2016, the FASB issued ASU 2016-02, Leases Topic 842 ("ASC 842"), which amends the existing accounting standards for leases.
-ASC 842 requires lessees to record a right-of-use asset and a corresponding lease liability on the balance sheet for all leases (with the exception of shortterm leases) and disclose key information about leasing arrangements, whereas under current standards, the Company's operating leases are not recognized on its consolidated balance sheet.
+ASC 842 requires lessees to record a right-of-use asset and a corresponding lease liability on the balance sheet for all leases (with the exception of shortterm leases) and disclose key information about leasing arrangements, whereas under current standards, the Company's operating leases were not recognized on its consolidated balance sheet.
 Leases will be classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the income statement.
 Topic 842 was subsequently amended by ASU No. 2018-01, Land Easement Practical Expedient for Transition to Topic 842; ASU No. 2018-10, Codification Improvements to Topic 842, Leases; and ASU No. 2018-11, Targeted Improvements.
 ASC 842 is effective for years beginning after December 15, 2018, including interim periods within those fiscal years, and is to be applied using either a modified retrospective approach, or an optional transition method which allows an entity to apply the new standard at the adoption date with a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
-The Company expects to adopt ASC 842 in the first quarter of 2019 using this optional transition method.
+The Company adopted ASC 842 in the first quarter of 2019 using this optional transition method.
 The new standard also provides practical expedients for an entity's ongoing accounting.
-The Company currently expects to elect the shortterm lease recognition exemption for all leases that qualify.
-The Company also expects to elect the practical expedient to not separate lease and non-lease components for all of its leases.
-The Company is finalizing its implementation related to policies, processes and internal controls to comply with the guidance.
-The Company estimates that the right-of-use assets and lease liabilities for the lease portfolio to be recorded on its consolidated balance sheet as of January 1, 2019 will be less than \$5 million, primarily related to real estate.
-The adoption of this pronouncement is not expected to impact the Company's consolidated statements of operations or its consolidated statement of cash flows.
+The Company elected the short-term lease recognition exemption for all leases that qualified.
+The Company elected the practical expedient to not separate lease and non-lease components for all of its leases.
+The right-of-use assets and lease liabilities for the lease portfolio recorded on its consolidated balance sheet as of January 1, 2019 was about \$2 million, primarily related to real estate.
+The adoption of this pronouncement did not impact the Company's consolidated statements of operations or its consolidated statement of cash flows.